diegourban/react-sandbox/projects/instalura/README.md

 ## Installation
 `npm install` - to install dependencies;

-`java -jar -Dspring.datasource.password=passHere instalura.jar` - to create the MySQL database;
+`java -jar -Dspring.datasource.password=passHere instalura.jar` - to start the API (also creates the MySQL database);

 `http://localhost:8080/gera/dados` - to insert the initial data;

 ## Usage